gardener/gardener/docs/usage/docker-shim-removal.md

 ## What should I do?
 As a gardener operator:
-- add `containerd` and `docker` to `.spec.machineImages[].versions[].cri.name` in your CloudProfile to allow users selecting a container runtime for their Shoots (see below). **Note:** [not all operating systems support all container runtimes](#differences-in-operating-systems)
+- add `containerd` and `docker` to `.spec.machineImages[].versions[].cri.name` in your CloudProfile to allow users selecting a container runtime for their Shoots (see below). **Note:** Please take a look at our detailed information regarding [container runtime support in Gardener Operating System Extensions](#container-runtime-support-in-gardener-operating-system-extensions)
-- update your cloud provider extensions to avoid a node rollout when a Shoot is configured from `cri=nil` to `cri.name: docker`:
+- update your cloud provider extensions to avoid a node rollout when a Shoot is configured from `cri: nil` to `cri.name: docker`. **Note:** Please take a look at our detailed information regarding [stable Worker node hash support in Gardener Provider Extensions](#stable-worker-node-hash-support-in-gardener-provider-extensions)
-  - Alicloud 1.26.0
-  - AWS 1.27.0
-  - Azure 1.21.0
-  - GCP 1.18.0
-  - OpenStack 1.21.0
-  - vSphere 0.11.0

 As a shoot owner:
 - [check if you have dependencies to the `docker` container runtime](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you/#find-docker-dependencies). **Note:** This is not only about your actual workload, but also concerns ops tooling as well as logging, monitoring and metric agents installed on the nodes